huajianjiu/Bernoulli-CBOFP/README.md

 We add a semantic lexicon layer between the input layer and the hidden layer to train word embeddings with a corpus and a lexicon.
 The output of the lexicon layer is weighted by a confidence coeffience that depends on different words in the context.
 The sample code use enwiki9 and PPDB2.0[4] to train the word embeddings..
+PPDB2.txt is a paraphrase table extracted from PPDB2.0 for the vocabulary of enwiki9.
+Wiki clearning script wikifil.pl is written by Matt Mahoney http://mattmahoney.net/dc/textdata

 ## References
   [1]Tomas Mikolov, Kai Chen, Greg Corrado, and Jeffrey Dean.
 Efficient Estimation of Word Representations in Vector Space.
 In Proceedings of Workshop at ICLR, 2013.>